 On September 15, 2022, NCR Corporation (now known as NCR Voyix Corporation or "Voyix," and referred to as "NCR" prior to the Separation), announced its plan to separate its businesses into two distinct, publicly-traded companies, whereby NCR would execute a spin-off to NCR stockholders of its self-service banking, network, and telecommunications and technology businesses, (the "Spin-off" or "Separation").
-On September 22, 2023, the Board of Directors of NCR authorized the Spin-off of Atleos, which was completed on October 16, 2023.
+On September 22, 2023, the Board of Directors of NCR authorized the Spin-off of Atleos, which was completed on October 16, 2023 pursuant to a separation and distribution agreement (the "Separation and Distribution Agreement").
 The Spin-off was achieved by means of a pro-rata distribution of all of Atleos' common stock to Voyix's stockholders of record at the close of business on October 2, 2023 ("Record Date") (collectively, the "Distribution").